The common Chokecherry is a large native deciduous shrub that in Minnesota grows to a height of 20 feet.

 Below: 1st photo - The toxic pits of the Chokecherry compared in size to the drupe itself.
 2nd photo - Comparison of the relative sizes of the pits of Chokecherry (on the right) and Wild Black Cherry (on the left).
 Note size and color differences.
 Both are toxic.

 Notes: Chokecherry is indigenous to the Garden.
 Eloise Butler noted it in her Garden Log on April 29, 1907 and first planted Chokecherry in the Garden on May 28, 1909 with plants obtained from the Park Board Nursery.
 Presumably, they have been in the Garden ever since and replanted as necessary, as they appear on all the Garden Census lists.
-Most recently, Curator Susan Wilkins planted 20 new shrubs in 2008.
+Most recently, Curator Susan Wilkins planted 20 new shrubs in 2008, more in 2012.
 The Chokecherry is found throughout North America except the very far north and the southern states of LA, MS, AL, FL and SC.
 In Minnesota it is found throughout the state except for 8 widely scattered counties.

 There are six species of Prunus native to Minnesota: P. americana, American Wild Plum; P. nigra, Canadian Plum (or Cherry); P. pensylvanica, Pin Cherry; P. pumila, Sand Cherry; P. serotina var. serotina, Black Cherry; and P. virginiana var. virginiana, Chokecherry.
 Several introduced species have also been reported.